 Apple TV Plus, the company's fourth premium subscription service (joining Apple Music, Apple News Plus and Apple Arcade) is here, and it's … interesting.
 Priced too low to write off immediately, Apple TV Plus aims to worm its way into your streaming habits with big names, important premises and a surprising amount of supported devices (at least for Apple).
-It's even on the Fire TV Stick (which Disney Plus can't claim yet).

 Apple TV Plus pricing, availability and deals

-Priced lower than any major streaming service, Apple TV Plus costs $4.99 per month (with a one-week free trial).
-That includes 4K streaming (which costs $15.99 on Netflix) and family sharing, with a total of six shared accounts permitted.
+Priced lower than any major streaming service, Apple TV Plus costs $6.99 per month (with a one-week free trial).
+That includes 4K streaming (which costs $19.99 on Netflix) and family sharing, with a total of six shared accounts permitted.
 Apple TV Plus is available in more than 100 countries, including the U.S., Canada, Mexico, the United Kingdom and Australia.

-Apple TV Plus app and device support: Flawed
+Apple TV Plus app and device support

 Apple could not hope for its streaming service to succeed if it were limited to just Apple's hardware; neither the Apple TV HD ($149) nor the Apple TV 4K ($179) is affordable.
 So, the good news is that the service isn't limited to the TV app (available on tvOS, iOS, iPadOS and macOS).